jcoliz/AzDeploy.Bicep/Compute/README.md

     }
 ```

-You can launch the Remote Desktop Client to create a connection to the IP address
+You can launch the Remote Desktop Client to interactively create a connection to the IP address
 shown in the outputs.

 Alternately, you can run the RDP client directly from the terminal: